The Czech Working Line German Shepherd, is one of the 5 lines of the German Shepherd breed.

-Czech German Shepherds were bred to pass health standards and display superior working ability, specifically, patrolling the the Czech border on Germany and Austria, and protecting their military owners.
+Czech German Shepherds were bred to pass health standards and display superior working ability, specifically, patrolling the the Czech border on Germany and Austria, apprehending people and protecting their military owners at all costs.

 Czech German Shepherds display all the same high energy, drive, endurance, athleticism, and exercise/training requirements of East German Working Line/ DDR German Shepherds.